-Feminine Clothing for Men: A Close Look At 18 Seductive Styles
+Feminine Clothing for Men: A Good Look at 18 Seductive Styles

-From v-necks to skinny jeans, feminine clothes for men are now mass market, however the industry still has much more potential.
-The designer fashions today are trending more androgynous, playful, form-fitting, while taking every liberty to reveal the beauty of male physique.
+From v-necks to skinny jeans, feminine clothes for men are now mass market; however, the style still has potential for growth.
+Designer fashions today are trending toward the more androgynous, playful, and form-fitting, while taking every liberty to reveal the beauty of the male physique.

-Let's review some examples of men's clothing and accessories that flirt with the effeminate.
+Let's review some examples of men's clothing and accessories that flirt with the feminine:

-The v-neck is more feminine because it opens up the face by exposing the chest at an angle--it's a very inviting look that makes you approachable.
+The v-neck is more feminine because it opens up the face by exposing the chest at an angle–it's a very inviting look that conveys approachability.

-However, buyer beware, don't wear undergarment v-necks (e.g. Fruit of the Loom & Hanes) in public--it doesn't look good.
+Buyer beware: don't wear undergarment v-necks (e.g. Fruit of the Loom & Hanes) in public–it doesn't look good.
 You need to buy v-necks that were made to be worn as a regular shirt.

 Slim Fit Shirts

-Slim fit shirts bring out a feminine quality because they are tapered around the waist to create a contoured look--also quite common in most shirts worn by women today.
+Slim fit shirts bring out a feminine quality because they are tapered around the waist to create the contoured look which is common in most shirts worn by women today.

-Nothing says larger than life than a shawl collar.
+Nothing says larger-than-life louder than a shawl collar.

-A shawl collar channels the effeminate as it shrouds the neck with a grandness and boldness that draws attention to the face.
-Shawl collars are quite common in women's clothing, especially dress clothing.
+A shawl collar–quite common in women's clothing, especially dress clothing–channels the feminine as it enfolds the neck with a grandness and boldness that draws attention to the face.

-Shawl collars tend to be very seasonal in men's clothing--you tend to only see them in winter collections, whereas with women's clothing you see them all year round.
+Shawl collars tend to be very seasonal in men's clothing–you may only see them in winter collections, whereas in women's clothing you see them all year round.

-Similar to the shawl collar, a faux-fur lined jacket has a grandness and opulence to it that will certainly put you in touch with your feminine side.
+Similar to the shawl collar, a fur or faux fur lined jacket has a grandness and opulence that will certainly put you in touch with your feminine side.

-Finding a good fitted men's pant, especially dress/casual pants is still fairly difficult.
-However, one designer sticks out above the rest: Bonobos.
+Finding good fitted men's pants, especially dress/casual pants, is still fairly difficult.
+However, one designer sticks out from the rest: Bonobos.

 Even if you're a guy with no butt, your butt will look good in pants from Bonobos.